roglew/wifikill/README.md

-wifikill
+Wifi Kill
 ========

-A python program to kick people off of wifi
+A python program that uses scapy to kick people off of wifi